esauortiz/fmransac/README.md

 A. Ortiz, E. Ortiz, J. J. Miñana, and Ó. Valero, [“Hypothesis Scoring and Model Refinement Strategies for FM-Based RANSAC,”](https://doi.org/10.1007/978-3-030-85713-4_10) Advances in Artificial Intelligence.
 Springer International Publishing, pp. 96–105, 2021.

-J. J. Miñana, A. Ortiz, Esaú Ortiz, and Ó. Valero, [“On the standard fuzzy metric: generalizations and application to model estimation,”](https://doi.org/10.5281/zenodo.4964783) Jun.
+J. J. Miñana, A. Ortiz, E. Ortiz, and Ó. Valero, [“On the standard fuzzy metric: generalizations and application to model estimation,”](https://doi.org/10.5281/zenodo.4964783) Jun.
 2021.

 ## Description
 This python package includes modules to: